TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_lwip_icssg.md

 - ICSS
   - This is a firmware enabled ethernet switch + port HW
   - This HW can be used with industrial communication protocols as well
-  - In this example we use ICSS as a standard ethernet port
+  - In this example, we use ICSS as a standard ethernet port

 It uses ENET ethernet driver underneath with LwIP TCP/IP networking stack

 \endcond

-The examples do below
+The examples does the following:
 - Initializes the ethernet driver for the underlying HW
 - Initializes the LwIP stack for TCP/UDP IP
 - Allows user to run and test basic networking features like DHCP, ping, iperf with TCP/UDP.